xperseguers/t3ext-direct_mail_userfunc/Documentation/DeveloperManual/Index.rst

 	$params['lists']['fe_users'][] = 14;

 .. note::
 	Your class should be properly loaded.
-This is typically done with an include statement in ``typo3conf/localconf.php`` or with an extension and the corresponding include statement in ``ext_localconf.php``.
+This is typically done with an include statement in :file:`typo3conf/localconf.php` or with an extension and the corresponding include statement in :file:`ext_localconf.php`.

 .. note::
 	You class should be prefixed with ``user_`` in order to prevent TYPO3 from issuing a warning.
-If you create an extension for your user functions, we suggest using naming ``user_Tx_YourExt_Controller_SomeClass`` with file ``SomeClass.php`` stored in ``yourExt/Classes/Controller/SomeClass.php`` in order to respect as much as possible Extbase naming convention.
+If you create an extension for your user functions, we suggest using naming ``user_Tx_YourExt_Controller_SomeClass`` with file :file:`SomeClass.php` stored in :file:`yourExt/Classes/Controller/SomeClass.php` in order to respect as much as possible Extbase naming convention.

 .. toctree::